 The Maughan Library, London, UK

 If you’d rather go to a library here in London, then why not take a visit to the Maughan Library?
 The Maughan is another research library, this one for King’s College London, and is another stunner.
-The building has a 19th century Gothic design (the 19th century was a good one for libraries clearly), and was formerly home to the headquarters of the Public Record Office.
-There’s around 750,000 items in here, so you’re not going to be short of stuff to read.
+The building has a 19th-century Gothic design (the 19th century was a good one for libraries, clearly) and was formerly home to the headquarters of the Public Record Office.
+There are around 750,000 items in here, so you’re not going to be short of stuff to read.
 The domed Round Reading Room inside was also inspired by the one inside the British Museum, and it has a beckoning feeling to come and read inside it.
-We also covered the Maughan Library in our best hidden libraries in London guide, if you’re looking for more reading spots in the city.
+We also covered the Maughan Library in our best-hidden libraries in London guide, if you’re looking for more reading spots in the city.

 Bibliotheca Alexandrina, Egypt